top of page

 Coaching Over Confusion: Why the Right Guidance Matters

+The key is to get it from the right place.
 That’s where a divorce coach comes in.
-Not a fixer.
-Not a venting partner.
-Not someone who gives you a blanket strategy or legal advice.
+Not a fixer or a venting partner.
+Coaches do not give blanket strategies or legal advice.

-A divorce coach helps you hear your voice again, and sort through the noise.
+A divorce coach helps you hear your voice again and sort through the noise.
+Here’s what real coaching looks like:

-• It listens without judgment, but brings focus.
+• It listens without judgment but brings focus.

-• It validates your pain — and helps you plan what’s next.
+• It validates your pain and helps you plan what’s next.

-A coach isn’t part of the divorce machinery.
-They’re entirely with you.
+A coach isn’t part of the divorce machinery; they’re entirely with you.
 Your feelings.
 Your goals.
 Your values.

 • Separate your pain from your purpose.